 Historically, it seems Kranj has always attracted artists.
 Some of Kranj’s most famous residents (among them, Dr. France Preseren, writer of Slovenia’s national anthem), were poets, writers, photographers and painters.

 Today, there are several galleries and museums located in Kranj, including the urban cultural art center, Layer House (Hisa Layer).
 Located in the former house of Slovene painter Leopold Layer, the space includes art exhibitions, a café and an artist-in-residence program.

 For an even more urban art experience, we ‘followed the red line’ on an ‘everyday art’ tour.
 The line (red tape stuck to the ground, which has faded to white in many places) led us to small, informative plaques throughout the old town that provided brief descriptions of the graffiti, signage or art form we were viewing.

-#6 Take in the View of Kranj, Slovenia
+#6 Take in the Best Views of Kranj